shoaibur/Tutorials/interview-prep/amazon-leadership-principles.md

 ### vi.
 Team/coworkers
 12) We have all had to work with people that don’t like us.
 How do you deal with someone that doesn’t like you?
+* Listening is a good strategy; try to understand, give value and respect.
+* Doesn’t like idea - present facts, data if possible.
+* Doesn’t like personally - try to understand psychology, maybe twisting my personality/behavior/tone could mitigate the issues.
 13) We all make mistakes we wish we could take back.
 Tell me about a time you wish you’d handled a situation differently with colleague.
+* Transition from JHU to BCM, eventually smooth, but I wish I could make it even better, specifically handed over the project to a student instead of just documenting.
+Given my supervisor was helping me, I could push him to hire a new student before I left.
 14) The last time you had to apologize.
+* To my team; couldn’t join a weekly team meeting, had go to doctor with an urgent appointment.

 ### vii.
 Team/conflict
 15) Give me an example of a time you faced conflict while working on a team.
 How did you handle that?
+*
 16) Tell me about a time when received negative feedback from you manager.
 How did you responded?
+* No official feedback at my current role; previous role: IDP - mathematics/computation poorly scored, met and discussed his reasoning; given my background, I realized his expectation was higher, specifically I could contribute in other’s projects.
+I understood and acted accordingly, and during introduction of thesis defense, he said that I was one of the best mathematicians he had ever seen.
+So, I believe my response worked out.

 ### viii.
 Problem solving
 17) Tell me about a time when you missed an obvious solution to a problem.
+* Renamed data files, so missing when loading.
 18) A time when you faced a problem that had multiple possible solutions.
+*
 19) Tell me about a time when you came up with a new approach to a problem.
+* Signal processing algorithm, slow to faster training method
 20) Describe a time when you anticipated potential problems and developed preventive measures.
+* Driving to Seattle, tire/tools, snow/chain, extra oil, food, pillow, blanket.
 21) Describe a situation in which you found a creative way to overcome an obstacle.
+* Current role - MTL, VDS model training slow to faster method.

 ### ix.
 Strategy / data
 22) How have you leveraged data to develop a strategy?